5 Key Learnings from Capillary's Journey to IPO

 5. Scale Matters—Get to the $100M+ Club ASAP

 As part of the refocusing exercise, it became apparent that the US geo and Enterprise segments were most key to Capillary’s growth.
-But breaking into those bastions required playing things differently like investing in senior US sales talent, spending more on marketing and branding, making analyst relations table-stakes.
+But breaking into those bastions required playing things differently – like investing in senior US sales talent, spending more on marketing and branding, and investing in analyst relations became table-stakes.

-To be good at the above, it required investments and cashflows.
-So while the organic GTM machine was being forged into hard steel, the team started looking for inorganic growth options to get past the coveted $100M ARR mark—when ecosystem partners (analysts, SIs, enterprise prospects, top talent) start to notice you.
+To be good at the above required investments and cashflows.
+So, while the organic GTM machine was being forged into hard steel, the team started looking for inorganic growth options to get past the coveted $100M ARR mark—when ecosystem partners (analysts, SIs, enterprise prospects, top talent) start to notice you.

 Long story short, a broader rollup play was envisioned and executed flawlessly between 2021-2023.